-You can earn 0.5 extra credit point (to be added on to your final grade, i.e., worth 0.5% extra) by coming to my or Sondria's office hours any week other than the first three weeks to have a conversation (can be about this course, it could be about HFE in a broader sense, career advice, life advice, etc.).
+You can earn 0.5 extra credit point (to be added on to your final grade, i.e., worth 0.5% extra) by coming to at least one of the office hours of the instructor or TAs any week other than the first three weeks to have a conversation (can be about this course, it could be about HFE in a broader sense, career advice, life advice, etc.).
 This can be repeated each week, before the last day of class, for a total of 6 extra credit points over the course of the semester.
+Note: no sign up is needed for those visits, just log in to zoom.
 Other opportunities for extra credit may be announced throughout the semester.